 To watch Dan Cruickshank’s BBC documentary on the house on YouTube, click here.

 - Dennis Severs’ House, 18 Folgate Street, Spitalfields, E1 6BX.
 Check the website for detailed opening times and how to book.
-Nearest tube: Liverpool Street or Shoreditch High Street (Overground).
+Nearest stations: Liverpool Street or Shoreditch High Street (Overground).
 For more information, visit the Dennis Severs’ House website.

 For more blog posts on London history, click here.